 Yes to making someone else's day fractionally better.

-Something Positive About President Trump
+A Positive Note on President Trump

 and from Perplexity.ai